schombert/Project-Alice/docs/rules.md

 #### Effect

 Release the nation from any cores owned by the sender of the command.
 The command sender loses all cores on those provinces.
 The command sender gains define:RELEASE_NATION_PRESTIGE.
 The command sender gains define:RELEASE_NATION_INFAMY.
 The released nation has the same government as the releaser (this may force changing the ruling party, and thus changing the active party issues).

+### Change budget settings

+#### Conditions

+No setting can be brought outside the permissible range

+#### Effect

+Settings are changed (by being clamped to the permissible range).

+### Change stockpile setting

+Change whether the stockpile is filling, and what its target amount its